cosc2336-ds-alg/assg07/README.md

 ```
 This reflects the fact that we are templatizing our list, so we
 need it to now hold some generic type `T` instead of concrete
-`int` type.
+`int` types.
 Also notice that not all `int` types change.
 We
-are holding values of any generic type `T`, but the current
+are holding values of some generic type `T` in our list, but the current
 `size` and the current `allocationSize` of the list are still
 integer types.